barney-NG/piCAMTracker/README.md

 * The object detection is working quiet well in different light conditions.
 It still needs some improvements.
 * The first outdoor tests went very well.
 The fisheye setup with the V1 camera seems to be the best setup for our purposes.
 (F3F model air racing)
  * V1 camera from Waveshare (module G); 1280x960 pixels, 42 f/s; full FOV; 160MB GPU memory
-   * The V1 in mode 5 (1280x720p, 49 f/s) does not center the frames horizontally
+   * Mode 5 (1280x720p, 49 f/s) does not center the frames horizontally
- * V2 camera with standard lens; 1280x720p, 62 f/s (68 should be possible); partial FOV; 160MB GPU memory.
+ * V2 camera with standard lens; 1632x896, 40 f/s; full FOV; 160MB GPU memory.
+   * 1280x720p, 62 f/s (FOV is very small)
  * In general the V2 camera needs more light than the V1 with the fisheye
+* In stormy conditions you need to fix the camera very well.
+Otherwise a lot of wrong positives are genenrated.
 * The new Raspberry Pi 3 Model B Plus is working.
 (Speed is not improved)
 * The web interface supports the most rudimentary stuff to control the camera.
 * no picture/video saving so far.